 Students use consumer insights to refine existing product concepts, develop branding elements, forecast sales, determine the Net Present Value, and develop a Marketing Plan.
 The Marketing Plan will involve pricing, promotion (advertising, sales, public relations, and social media), and retailing components.
-(Plus-minus letter grade only)
+(Plus-minus ABC/NC, CR/NC)

 MKTG 699 Independent Study (Units: 1-3)

 Intensive problem analysis under the direction of a marketing faculty member.
 Open only to upper division students who have demonstrated ability to do independent work.
 [CSL may be available; consult index for page reference.]

 MKTG 820 Digital Marketing (Units: 3)

 The use of digital marketing tools and techniques such as websites, online advertising, search engine marketing, social media, mobile marketing, content marketing, and email marketing to acquire, convert, retain, and grow customers.
 The marketing approach in the course is data-driven.
 (Plus-minus AB/NC)